CS-433/ml-project-1-gift/README.md

  - cleaning of the dataset (`cleaning_dataset.py`)
  - manipulation techniques on the features of the dataset (`feature_engineering.py`)
  - regression (`utilities_linear_regression.py`, `utilities_logistic_regression.py`, `implementations.py`)
- - final code to run, including the process that led to the final results (`run.py`)
+ - final code to run with the process that led to the final results (`run_long.py`).
+A way faster python code is also provided (`run.py`) and it includes the very same steps as the previous one, except for the cross-validation over the optimal degree for polynomial expansion, which takes hours.
+Clearly, the results of this procedure (performed in `run_long.py`) are plugged in the faster code, to lead to the same prediction, this the same accuracy.

 # Team
 This project is executed by the team GiFT with the following members: